-- PHYS 506A Quantum Mechanics I (Fall term) - PHYS 502 Mathematical Methods (Fall term) - PHYS 503A Classical Theory of Particles and Fields, formerly "Classical Mechanics I" (Spring term) - PHYS 526 Collective and Emergent Phenomena I, formerly "Statistical Physics" (Spring term)
+- PHYS 501 Quantum Mechanics (Fall term) - PHYS 502 Mathematical Methods I (Fall term) - PHYS 503 Classical Theory of Particles and Fields (Spring term) - PHYS 504 Collective and Emergent Phenomena

 You must pass each of the four core courses with a grade of B- or better.
 Any C grade must be retaken.
 Retaking of courses is dependent on the evaluation of the student's overall performance in the program including research, teaching, and overall coursework.